-MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE YEARS ENDED SEPTEMBER 30, 2024 and 2023.
+MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE THREE-MONTH PERIOD ENDED DECEMBER 31, 2024.

-The following Management Discussion and Analysis ("MD&A") of the operations, results, financial condition and future prospects of Focus Graphite Inc. ("Focus" or the "Company") are current as of January 28, 2025.
-It should be read in conjunction with the Company's annual audited financial statements and notes thereto for the fiscal years ended September 30, 2024 and 2023, which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management Discussion and Analysis ("MD&A") of the operations, results, financial condition and future prospects of Focus Graphite Inc. ("Focus" or the "Company") are current as of February 26, 2025.
+It should be read in conjunction with the Company's interim unaudited financial statements and notes thereto for the three-month period ended December 31, 2024, and the audited annual financial statements and the notes thereto for the year ended September 30, 2024, which were prepared in accordance with International Financial Reporting Standards ("IFRS").
 The reporting currency is in Canadian dollars.
 All financial results presented in this MD&A are expressed in Canadian dollars unless otherwise stated.

 This MD&A contains or may refer to certain statements that may be deemed "forward-looking statements".
 Forward-looking statements include estimates and statements that describe the Company's future development plans, objectives or goals, including words to the effect that the Company expects a stated condition or result to occur.
 Forward-looking statements may be identified by such terms as "anticipates", "believes", "could", "estimates", "predict", "seek", "potential", "continue", "intend", "plan", "expects", "may", "shall", "will", or "would" and similar expressions.
 Since forwardlooking statements are based on assumptions and address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Forward-looking statements are not guarantees of future performance and actual results or developments may differ materially from those in forwardlooking statements.
-Factors that could cause actual results to differ materially from those in forwardlooking statements include market prices for mineral commodities; exploration successes; new opportunities; continued availability of capital and financing; general economic, market or business conditions; and litigation, legislative, environmental or other judicial, regulatory, political and competitive developments.
+Factors that could cause actual results to differ materially from those in forwardlooking statements include market prices for mineral commodities; exploration successes: new opportunities; continued availability of capital and financing; general economic, market or business conditions; and litigation, legislative, environmental or other judicial, regulatory, political and competitive developments.
 These and other factors should be considered carefully and readers should not place undue reliance on the Company's forward-looking statements.
 Focus does not undertake to update any forward-looking statement that may be made from time to time by Management or on its behalf, except in accordance with applicable public disclosure rules and regulations.